Sumie Sakai: Independent wrestling (2002–present)

 Sakai wrestled her first match in the United States in 2002.
 In May 2002, she began a three-month tour of the US, where she feuded with Mercedes Martinez in New England Championship Wrestling.
 While in the promotion, she and Martinez traded the New England Championship Wrestling North American Women's Championship, but Sakai was champion when she returned to Japan.
 In 2003, she left JDStar and relocated to the United States.

 On April 17, 2005, Sakai organised "WE LOVE SABU", a pair of shows held at the Differ Ariake Arena in Tokyo.
 "WE LOVE SABU" was organised in support of Terry "Sabu" Brunk, an American wrestler who had been afflicted with a serious virus in the summer of 2004, with the proceeds of the show going towards paying Sabu's medical bills.
 The show featured Frontier Martial-Arts Wrestling alumni such as Masato Tanaka and Extreme Championship Wrestling alumni such as The Sandman.
 Sabu eventually made a complete recovery, returning to the ring on May 21, 2005.

 In 2009, Sakai began training with Brazilian jiu-jitsu black belt Bill Scott.
 She currently holds a blue belt.

 In 2012, Sakai joined Kurt Pellegrino's Mixed Martial Arts Academy in Belmar, NJ to better her BJJ and pursue her MMA career.

 On August 9, 2019, Sakai defeated PCW Ultra Woman's Champion Tessa Blanchard for the title.

 In January 2024, Sakai was named of the head trainer of Spark Joshi Puroresu of America's dojo.

 Ring of Honor (2002–2005; 2014–2021)

 Early appearances (2002–2005)

 Sakai first appeared in Ring of Honor (ROH) in June 2002 and defeated Simply Luscious in the very first women's match on an ROH card.
-She returned in December 2003 and January 2004, defeating Alison Danger and losing to Alexis Laree and April Hunter.
+She returned in December 2003 and January 2004, defeating Allison Danger and losing to Alexis Laree and April Hunter.
 She returned to ROH on August 20, 2005, losing to Lacey at Do or Die 5.